igor-marinescu/YouDownUI/README.md

 # YouDownUI

 Graphical User Interface for downloading online videos using 3rd party command line tools (yt-dlp, youtube-dl, etc.)
 ![Alt YouDownUI](/documents/img/screenshot1.png)

 ## Releases

   - 31.10.2023 YouDownUI 1.1 (MD5 Checksum: 4f22a82a779fa507bca989862e912bc7 *YouDownUI.exe)
 	- Added possibiliy to specify the downloadeder tool (not hardcoded anymore).
 	- Added possibilty to download only Audio.
   - 12.11.2023 YouDownUI 1.2 (MD5 Checksum: 157e6ab3c1354032ca8b115689da47c0 *YouDownUI.exe)
-    - Modified Add Audio/Video button functionality
+    - Modified Add Audio/Video button functionality.
   - 13.03.2025 YouDownUI 1.3 (MD5 Checksum: 7e10313f35b76e133c609a11a7edd9c1 *YouDownUI.exe)
     - Added the option to append the timestamp to the downloaded file (settings).
     - Added the option to set the uploaded time as downloaded file modification time (settings).
-  - 22.04.2025 YouDownUI 1.4
+  - 30.04.2025 YouDownUI 1.4
-    - Added linux support

-`bin` **folder removed, soon Win and Linux releases will be published.**
+    - Win x86-32 Build (MD5: c7b96f6fc992cee77417732daef7933a)
+    - Linux x86-64 Build (MD5: 07cde194c110f27a4605d402bcf9286a)
+    - Config file location:
+        - Win: %APPDATA%\YouDownUI\
+        - Linux: $HOME/.config/YouDownUI/ or $XDG_CONFIG_HOME/YouDownUI/
+    - Queue file default location moved to config file location.
+    - Logging as singleton and disabled (using define)

 ## What is YouDownUI

 YouDownUI helps you easily, using mouse or keyboard-shortcuts, to download videos from online platforms.
 It is a graphical User Interface (made in Qt) which calls in background a downloader (yt-dlp, youtube-dl, etc.) tool.